Netcracker/KubeMarine/documentation/Installation.md

 ```

 Following are the parameters allowed to be specified in the `node_defaults` section:
-* keyfile, password, username, connection_port, connection_timeout and gateway.
+* keyfile, password, username, connection_port, connection_timeout, and gateway.
 * labels, and taints - specify at global level only if the [Mini-HA Scheme](#mini-ha-scheme) is used.
 For more information about the listed parameters, refer to the following section.

-Note: To establish an ssh connection, you can use either a keyfile or a password.
-In case if you are specifying both, keyfile will be considered on priority.
+**Note**: To establish an ssh connection, you can use either a keyfile or a password.
+In case you are specifying both, the keyfile is considered on priority.

-Note: Set an environment variable with the desired password.
+**Note**: Set an environment variable with the desired password.
 For example, you can use `export PASS="your_password"`.
-In the cluster.yaml file, specify the password field using the environment variable syntax.
-For instance: `password: '{{ env.PASS }}'`.
+In the **cluster.yaml** file, specify the password field using the environment variable syntax.
+For instance, `password: '{{ env.PASS }}'`.
 This syntax instructs the code to fetch the value from the PASS environment variable and substitute it into the password field when reading the configuration file.
-See more details about [environment variables](#environment-variables)
+For more information, see [environment variables](#environment-variables).

 ### nodes

 In the `nodes` section, it is necessary to describe each node of the future cluster.